 Group health insurance policies and individual health insurance policies are drastically different from each other.
 These differences are not the simplest to comprehend and as a result, many people confuse between individual and group health insurance policies.
-A comparison between these two kinds of policies can be rather useful to help one understand the differences between the two, and therefore, allowing them to make a truly informed decision about choosing a policy that best addresses their needs.
+A comparison between these two kinds of policies can be rather useful to help one understand the differences between the two, and therefore, allowing them to make a truly informed decision about choosing a health insurance policy that best addresses their needs.

 Group and individual health insurance policies are rather similar in terms of the coverage they provide.
 However, there are stark differences between the two kinds of policies, especially when it comes to the details.
 Before we begin to count the benefits of converting to an individual health insurance policy from a group health insurance policy, it is important to know what each policy means.

 What is Group Health Insurance and Individual Policy?

 A Group Insurance policy is basically an insurance policy package which is taken by an organization or an employer for its employees.
 Organization have the choice of either opting for a pre-planned insurance policy provided by an insurance company or they may formulate a self-insured plan themselves.

 An Individual Insurance policy, as the name suggests, is an insurance package which is taken by an individual themselves or for a close group of people like their family.
 However, contrary to what the name indicates, an individual insurance doesn’t cover only a single person.